Ask Krrish Contact Us

 export default class AccountDetailsWire extends LightningElement {

-@wire(getAccountDetails, { accountId: '$recordId' }) // '$' prefix makes it reactive
+@wire(getAccountDetails, { accountId: '$recordId' }) // '$' makes it reactive

 wiredAccount({ error, data }) {